jtippet/IcoTools/README.md

 ## Future work
 * I need to organize and rationalize the command-line arguments.
-* I really don't like the file globbing library this uses; I want to find a replacement.
 * IcoCrush will, in some cases, emit nonportable ICO files.
 There should be warnings when this happens.

 # Tools included in this repository